justinbourb/WGU-Software-II-C195/README.md

 # WGU-Software-II-C195
+Title: WGU Software II C195 - Desktop Scheduling Application
+Purpose:
 This is a JavaFX GUI application for WGU Software II C195.
 The application models an appointment scheduling tool which uses a database and tracks user time zone and language setting.
+Login screen text is displayed in English or French.
+Timezones are stored in UTC and displayed in the user's computers timezone.
+Available Reports:
+Reports are available through search boxes which display custom data based on the query.
+1. The total number of customer appointments by type and month.
+2. A schedule for each contact in your organization that includes appointment ID, title, type and description, start date and time, end date and time, and customer ID.
+3. A custom report filtered by location.

+Author: Justin Bourbonniere
+Contact: jbourbo@wgu.edu
+Version: 1.0
+Date: 2020-12-31

 ## Requirements
 1. IntelliJ (download and install)